WookyDO/huawei_emma_charger/README.md

 # Huawei Emma Charger Integration for Home Assistant

-Custom integration to read data for Huawei FusionCharge from the EMMA sub-device over Modbus TCP using `pymodbus`, exposing registers as entities and computing instantaneous charging power.
+Custom integration to read data for Huawei FusionCharge from the EMMA sub-device over Modbus TCP using `pymodbus`, exposing registers as entities.

 ---

 ## 🔍 Features

 * **Modbus polling** of charger registers (strings & numerics)
-* **Instantaneous Power** sensor (`sensor.instant_power_<slave>`) calculating kW from energy deltas
 * **Autodiscovery of EMMA sub-devices**
   Automatically finds all attached “CHARGER” sub-devices and instantiates sensors for each slave ID.